Jmenjmen/Change-volume-by-hand/README.md

 # Change-volume-by-hand
-You can change the volume on your desctop by hand recognition
+You can change the volume on your desktop by hand recognition
 # install all requirments
 pip install -r requirments.txt
 # start and test